 - 1/2 cup white wine optional but highly recommended

 - Vegan Parmesan Cheese optional garnish

 - Prepare a deep baking dish by pouring 1/2 cup each of water and tomato sauce along the bottom to make a thin, but diluted layer.
 Slice the tops off your bell peppers and carefully scoop out the seeds and membranes.
 Place them hollow side up in your prepared baking dish.

 - Preheat your oven to 450 degrees F convection bake.

 - Add the olive oil and onions to a large, deep skillet and cook over medium heat for 3-4 minutes until softened.
 Then add the garlic and cook for 1 more minute.
 Next, add the carrots, mushrooms, peas, and salt, and saute for another 3-5 minutes until veggies are softened and slightly reduced.

 - Then stir in the rice to coat it with the olive oil, and cook for 1 minute, stirring constantly so it doesn't burn.
 Then pour in your wine, if using, and stir.
 Cook until the wine is completely absorbed which will take 2-3 minutes.

 - Once the wine is absorbed, add approx 1/2 cup of the vegetable broth and stir often until mostly absorbed.
 Then add another 1/2 cup of broth and repeat this process until all the broth is used and absorbed.
 This entire process should take about 20-25 minutes.

-- Divide and stuff your risotto into your 6 prepared peppers and bake for 45 minutes, or until peppers are softened.
+- Divide and stuff your risotto into your 6 prepared peppers, cover your tray with foil and bake for 45 minutes, or until peppers are softened.

 - Serve your Italian stuffed peppers garnished with the remaining tomato sauce.
 You may also add fresh basil, parmigiana cheese or nutritional yeast, if desired.